 Single origin chocolate is similar to fine wine in many ways.
 The flavors are influenced by many of the same factors: genetics, terroir, fermentation methods and the unique approach of the maker to the chocolate or wine making process.

 The complex flavors of single origin chocolate lend themselves to an infinite number of flavor pairings with not only wine but also cheese.
-Below you’ll find suggested cheese pairings provided by Allium Market’s Cheesemonger team.
-Try these for yourself to see how the flavor combinations create entirely new flavor experiences!
-And, of course, we recommend trying your own pairings with your favorite cheeses.
+Below you’ll find suggested cheese pairings from two fantastic shops (which also carry our chocolate!) – Bedford Cheese Shop and Allium Market.
+If you’re in Manhattan or Brookline we encourage you to stop by these locally owned shops to try these pairings for yourself.
+And, of course, we recommend trying your own pairings with your favorite cheeses!

 Also, our personal recommendation is to pair our Esmeraldas bar with a rich, creamy bleu.
 One of our favorites is Bluebird Reserve from The Grey Barn and Farm on Martha’s Vineyard.
 Exquisite!

 To order these cheeses for delivery email email@example.com and ask for the Goodnow Pairings.

 1. Esmeraldas & Stilton